 The agricultural environment in the hills and mountains of Nepal is degrading at a high rate.
 Physical, biological and chemical are the most common types of degradation caused by both natural and human-induced activities.
 Wind and water erosion, avalanches and dry landslides are some of the major natural causes (Shrestha et al., 2004), whereas deforestation, overgrazing, over-cultivation, farming on the steep slope without proper terracing, shifting cultivation and inefficient irrigation are common human-induced causes (Aryal and Kerkhoff, 2008).
 In addition, low soil organic matter (SOM) reserves due to fertility mining practices, residue removal, imbalanced use of chemical fertilizers and pesticides hasten the soil degradation process (ISCO, 2004).

-Among many effects, removal of topsoil by wind and water soil erosion, decrease of land productivity due to the gradual decline in soil fertility, and washing away of agricultural land after flooding are the common ones, which have given rise to the poor socio-economic status of rural people in Nepal.
-As a result, Nepal has the lowest per capita income (US\$ 220 per year per person) in south Asia.
+Among many effects, removal of top-soil by wind and water soil erosion, decrease of land productivity due to the gradual decline in soil fertility, and washing away of agricultural land after flooding are the common ones, which have given rise to the poor socio-economic status of rural people in Nepal.
+As a result, Nepal has the lowest per capita income (US\$220 per year per person) in south Asia.
 Apart from the loss of productive top-soil, it has further damaged the land and water resources due to siltation of dams and deposition of thick and sandy plains near the rivers.

-Realising the context, this paper examines the effectiveness of Sustainable Soil Management (SSM) practices to mitigate the desertification process in the hills of Nepal.
+Realising the context, this paper examines the effectiveness of sustainable soil management (SSM) practices to mitigate the desertification process in the hills of Nepal.

-Sustainable Soil Management Practices a possible solution to combat soil degradation in the hills and mountains of Nepal biomass management, Integrated Plant Nutrition System (IPNS), integration of legumes in cropping system and bioengineering for soil and water conservation are considered the most appropriate and relevant technologies that contribute to conserve fertile top-soil, increase soil fertility and mitigate the desertification process in the hills and mountains of the country.
-Having internalised the fact, the promotion of SSM practices (promoted by the Sustainable Soil Management Programme [SSMP]) has been undertaken by different governmental and non-governmental organisations with the support of the Swiss Agency for Development and Cooperation (SDC) across the hills of the country since 1999.
+SSM practices - a possible solution to combat soil degradation in the hills and mountains of Nepal

+SSM practices mainly comprise: SOM management, Sloping Agriculture Land Technology, stall feeding through promotion of fodder and forage, composting and crop residue/biomass management, integrated plant nutrition system (IPNS), integration of legumes in cropping system and bioengineering for soil and water conservation are considered the most appropriate and relevant technologies that contribute to conserve fertile top-soil, increase soil fertility and mitigate the desertification process in the hills and mountains of the country.

+Having internalised the fact, the promotion of SSM practices (promoted by the Sustainable Soil Management Programme (SSMP)) has been undertaken by different governmental and non-governmental organisations with the support of the Swiss Agency for Development and Cooperation (SDC) across the hills of the country since 1999.
 More than 378 Village Development Committees (VDCs) of the government of Nepal, and 40 Local Service Providers (LSPs) are engaged to promote these practices through a decentralised agriculture extension system i.e. the Agriculture Forestry and Environment Committee (AFEC) lead Farmer-to-Farmer extension by involving all the stakeholders in a participatory way.